 You can make a request to extend your holds by calling the Circulation Desk at any of our locations:

-Check to see if you have any fines by visiting My account.
-You can also check with us by telephone (614-807-2626) or ask in person.
+Check to see if you have any fees by visiting My account.
+You can also contact us by telephone (614-807-2626) or ask in person.

 Find out on our full storytime schedule.